Catahoula Leopard Dog: Work

 The Catahoula was initially used for hunting.
 Native Americans tended to use the dog for hunting large game.
 European settlers used the dog for hunting and herding livestock.
 The first white settlers in Louisiana are believed to have used the dog to hunt feral pigs in the swamps of Louisiana.

-Catahoulas are used as bay dogs, tree dogs, and for hunting a variety of wild game, including small game such as raccoons and squirrels, as well as big game such as deer, mountain lions and bear.
-They are also used for scent trailing game, and as a search and rescue dog.
+Catahoulas are used as bay dogs, tree dogs, and for hunting a variety of wild game, including small game, such as raccoons and squirrels, as well as big game, such as deer, mountain lions and bear.
+They are also used for scent trailing game and as a search and rescue dog.

 Catahoulas have a natural herding instinct and a unique way of working a herd.
-AKC describes it as creating a “canine fence” around the herd which allows the dog's master to work the herd within that circle.
+The AKC describes it as creating a “canine fence” around the herd which allows the dog's master to work the herd within that circle.
 Herding ability and a natural working instinct are a top priority to Catahoula breeders, over and above a dog's appearance.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Catahoulas exhibiting basic herding instincts can be trained to compete in cow/hog dog trials.

-Health

-Deafness is one of the major genetic faults common in Catahoulas and is associated with individuals that are excessively white in color and deafness attributed to a lack of melanocytes.
-A Catahoula that is predominantly white has an 80% chance of being bi-laterally deaf or uni-laterally hearing.
-Hearing in one ear is referred to as "directional deafness".
-Breeders are often unwilling to allow deaf Catahoulas to leave their premises and will generally euthanize deaf pups.
-Puppies born from a litter where both parents have the merle color pattern have a 25% chance of turning out to be blind, deaf, or blind and deaf.
-These puppies are often referred to as "double merles".
-A double merle can come from any breed, or breed mix.
-As long as both parents are merle, each puppy has a chance of inheriting these traits.

-It has been suggested that deafness and blindness from double merle may be rarer in Catahoulas than in other dog breeds.